shohan4556/me/content/home/about.md

 # Biography

-Hi there, I am a tech nerd from Bangladesh who is passionate about Game Development.I am passionate game developer.
+Hi there, I am a tech nerd from Bangladesh who is passionate about Game Development.
+I have a solid skill in Unity3D Game Development.
+I am working as an freelance game developer now.
 I do code mostly.
 I love drawing pixelArt and reading books.

 I am available as a freelance game developer and would love to take up challenging projects.
 If you would like to talk about a project, opportunity, consult about something or would simply like to chat, feel free to leave a message.